ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/security/common-errors-and-faq.markdown

 This server requires client certificate for authentication, but none was provided by the client.
 {CODE-BLOCK/}

 Firefox doesn't use the OS certificate store like Chrome or Edge.
-Please import the certificate manually ("Settings" -> "Privacy and Security" -> scroll down to Security and click "View Certificates" -> "Import").
+Please import the certificate manually (In Firefox, "Settings" -> "Privacy and Security" -> scroll down to Security and click "View Certificates" -> "Import").
 Then close **all instances** of the browser and restart it.

 ![Figure 3.
 Firefox Import](images/2.png)